‘Metro man’ E Sreedharan is BJP’s chief ministerial candidate in Kerala

 Sreedharan, 88, had joined the BJP last month and had shown interest in contesting the elections.

 The state will go to polls in a single phase on April 6 and the results will be declared on May 2.
 Currently, the BJP has only one MLA in the 140-member Kerala Assembly.
+The BJP will be up against the ruling Left Democratic Front – a coalition of Left parties – and the Congress-led United Democratic Front.

+Days after joining the BJP, Sreedharan had said that the party was “being painted like a communal party”, when asked about his view on people’s perception of the saffron party.

+“...It is a party consisting of nation lovers and who accept that all parties, all communities are alike as far as they are concerned,” he had said.